Together, the American Cancer Society and Genentech Drive Greater Health Equity and Improved Outcomes for People Facing Cancer

 • health fairs

-The Miles to the Horizon initiative - a neighborhood-focused collaboration
+Case Study: The Miles to the Horizon initiative, a neighborhood-focused project

-This neighborhood-focused collaboration with Genentech was centered in Bronzeville, a historically African-American area with an average life expectancy lower than that of the wealthier neighborhoods to the north.
-The Miles to the Horizon initiative featured a geotargeted social media campaign and an in-person event that brought together community leaders and local organizations to promote the benefits of cancer screening.
-Featuring local Bronzeville community voices, ACS also developed a documentary short about the fight against cancer for the residents of Bronzeville.
+This neighborhood-focused collaboration with Genentech was centered in Bronzeville, a historically AfricanAmerican area with an average life expectancy lower than that of the wealthier neighborhoods to the north.
+The Miles to the Horizon initiative featured a geotargeted social media campaign promoting cancer screening awareness within the community (Cook County, IL).
+Additionally, an in-person event at Apostolic Faith Church was convened by the local ACS team.
+The event brought together community leaders and local organizations in Bronzeville, including Northwestern Medicine, Insight Medical Center, and Equal Hope, actively addressing disparities in the community.
+A live screening of the documentary short developed by ACS was held at the event, featuring voices of local Bronzeville residents sharing their experiences in the fight against cancer.

 *Any link provided to websites of other companies are for convenience and are not an endorsement of a service or product.